patatetom/jop/README.md

 Services memorized by the browser can be exported from the JOP interface using the dedicated icon : exporting involves copying a character string (eg. `?services=["myservice","-2 otherservice"]` for example) to the clipboard, which will then be used for an importation.

-> _This character string can easily be edited (corrected, expanded, etc...) using a simple text editor (such as `notepad` for example) before being transmitted for import._
+> _This character string can easily be edited (corrected, expanded, etc…) using a simple text editor (such as `notepad` for example) before being transmitted for import._

 Services can be imported into JOP by adding to the URL used the string previously exported from another instance of JOP : services present there will be incorporated into the existing list of services memorized by the browser.